Feed on

 To Practice or to Play

 I got a lovely note from a recently graduated student, one paragraph of which got me to thinking.
 “I’ve recently decided I will no longer practice [my instrument].
-This is because practicing has a ‘task’ associated with it.
-Now, I will just play.”
-The profundity of these three sentences gets to the heart of what […]
+This is […]

 Read Full Post »